Keyboard shortcuts

 TrainStep : Parameters -> Parameters

-Because the output type is the same as the input type, training can be repeated:
+Because the output type is the same as the input type, the update can be repeated:

 Parameters0 -> Parameters1 -> Parameters2 -> ... -> ParametersN